macosui/macos_ui/.github/ISSUE_TEMPLATE/feature_request.md

 ## Proposal

 <!--
-     Briefly but precisely describe what you would like Flutter to be able to do.
+     Briefly but precisely describe what you would like `macos_ui` to be able to do.

      Consider attaching images showing what you are imagining.
 -->